kncrabtree/blackchirp/doc/source/user_guide/experiment/acquisition_types.rst

 To set up a DR scan, enter the desired starting frequency, step size, number of steps, and shots per point.
 The ``End`` box will be updated to show the final DR frequency automatically.
-When viewing the DR Scan on the `CP-FTMW Tab`_, there is currently no ability to view a peak intensity directly as a function of the DR frequency.
+When viewing the DR Scan on the :ref:`user_guide/cp-ftmw:CP-FTMW Tab`, there is currently no ability to view a peak intensity directly as a function of the DR frequency.
 Instead, it is recommended to make use of the ``FT1 - FT2`` plot mode, as discussed in more detail on the that page.

 Other Experiment Options
 ------------------------

-In addition to the acquisition type, other options accessible on the first wizard page involve real-time FID processing (phase correction and chirp scoring), auxiliary data, and backups (discussed on the `Data Storage <user_guide/data_storage.html>`_ page).
+In addition to the acquisition type, other options accessible on the first wizard page involve real-time FID processing (phase correction and chirp scoring), auxiliary data, and backups (discussed on the :ref:`user_guide/data_storage:Data Storage` page).

 Phase Correction
 ................